Winter Poly Wonderland 2020 Presenters

 Sumati Sparks’ first name was given to her by the great living saint, Amma (Mata Amritananda Mayi).
 Sumati means pure essence.
 She is an open relationship coach with over 20 years of experience practicing ethical non-monogamy.
 Sumati has been a personal and spiritual growth junkie her entire life.
 Her training includes having attended over 40 workshops with the Human Awareness Institute, also known as HAI, is a trained ZEGG Forum Facilitator and part of the Network for a New Culture, has studied Non-Violent Communication (or NVC) with Marshall Rosenberg, has been practicing 12-step work in the areas of relationship and addiction since 1985, is a trained PSYCH-K Facilitator (a process used to remove limiting beliefs), has a Yoga & Meditation teacher certification through the Sivananda school, and has studied sacred sexuality with Evalena Rose, Baba Dez and other prominent teachers.

-Indigo Dawn (They/Them) is an impact-oriented love activist, whose vision is to create a sustainable society for all its stakeholders (indigodawn.us).
-Their scheme to make this happen includes spreading platonic touch as a Cuddlist (cuddlist.com/indigodawn) and creating events, workshops, and communities that change lives.
+Indigo Dawn (They/Them) is an impact-oriented love activist, who lives and works to create a more humane, sustainable, abundant society.
+They share platonic touch as a Cuddlist (cuddlist.com/indigodawn) and create events, workshops, and communities that change lives.
 As the Program Director for Center for New Culture, Indigo spreads skills and mind-sets that support sustainable relationships and communities– including self-awareness, open communication, authentic connection, and healthy boundaries.
 Their most recent project is co-creating intentional community at Chrysalis in Arlington, VA; Allegheny Crest in Mt.
 Storm, WV; and within the DC metro region.

 Dawson Driver (They/Them) is a fountain of love.
 Their passion is to create spaces for anyone and everyone to feel seen, heard, and loved.
 Their dream is to help create a widespread culture that works for all humans; based in authenticity, personal empowerment, radical acceptance and compassion, consent culture, and touch positivity.
 And they strive for these goals as a key organizer and presenter for Center for New Culture (http://cfnc.us/) while living and spreading those values wherever they go.
 To realize their larger dream they are pursuing a degree in psychology for counseling and seeking out new learning opportunities in facilitation, personal growth, and intimacy all the time.